gabrieldarezzo/colorizzar/README.md

   - result a JSON with all urls created

-JS-Plugin will consume ColorizzarWebService.php and show final result to user like a magic
+JS-Plugin will consume ColorizzarWebService.php and show final result to user like a magic!

 ### Helpfull links